-Wills and Probate solicitor, Arlene, says “in the modern day, it’s becoming increasingly important to include digital assets in Wills, and knowing whether these assets belong to you, or if you only own a licence”.
+Wills and Probate solicitor, Georgia Chandler, says “in the modern day, it’s becoming increasingly important to include digital assets in Wills, and knowing whether these assets belong to you, or if you only own a licence”.

 Digital assets may take many forms, including that of your e-mail, on-line music, film and games purchases, your social media accounts, and forms of cryptocurrency, such as Bitcoin.
 Passing on these assets is still important as, even though they do not have a physical presence, they can still carry monetary and sentimental value.